Building queries using JPA isn't difficult; however, we sometimes forget simple things that make a huge difference.

 4.1.
 Positional Parameters

 Using positional parameters is one way to avoid the aforementioned issues listed earlier.

 Let's see how we would write such a query with the help of positional parameters:

 TypedQuery<Employee> query = em.createQuery( "SELECT e FROM Employee e WHERE e.empNumber = ?1", Employee.class); String empNumber = "A123"; Employee employee = query.setParameter(1, empNumber).getSingleResult();

-As we've seen within the previous example, we declare these parameters within the query by typing a question mark followed by a positive integer number.
+As we've seen with the previous example, we declare these parameters within the query by typing a question mark, followed by a positive integer number.
 We'll start with 1 and move forward, incrementing it by one each time.